Segnaly-2021/CV_Image-Classification/README.md

 As mentioned earlier, I trained the model on the MNIST dataset, and got around 96% accuracy.

-I then built the API with FastAPI and *dockerized* it.
+I then built the API with FastAPI and *Dockerized* it.

+Given an image, it returns a message with the digit in that image and the level of confidence.

 If you have Docker installed, you can try it out yourself by following the steps below: